 We visited the third week of September.
 And I loved the time of year we were there.
-We were treated to breathtaking views with fall colors on the Aspen trees in some spots.
+In some spots, we were treated to breathtaking views with fall colors on the Aspen trees.

-I’ve seen photos of Beartooth Pass during peak times, like summer, and you have to wait for your turn to look out at scenic overlooks, for instance, because of the number of people there.
-You have the advantage of slightly more daylight during summer, however, with some more sunshine on your side.
+We have seen photos of Beartooth Pass during peak times, like summer, and you have to wait for your turn to look out at scenic overlooks, for instance, because of the number of people there.

 We didn't experience crowds during our late September experience when the sun sets just past 7:00pm.